-However, with the new policies, the economy has shifted its focus towards tourism as a potent sector to contribute to national growth.
-Tourism contributes more foreign exchange than Belize trade, although it remains vulnerable to the global economies.
+However, as a result of new policies, the economy has shifted its focus towards tourism as a potent sector to advance national growth.
+Tourism now contributes more foreign exchange than the traditional trades in Belize, although it remains vulnerable to shifts in global economics.

 Belize Trade, Exports and Imports

 Belize trade has recovered from the global recession.
 While in 2008, Belize exports were recorded at $464.7 million, the export volume dropped to $395 million in 2009.

 The following commodities are Belize’s main exported goods:

 The major export partners are:

 This is how the aforementioned countries contribute to the total export volume (in percentage):

 The Teak Wood Industry

 The landscape of the global teak industry has changed significantly in the past couple of years.